kpilszak/candy-crush-react/README.md

 ## Setup

-To run the project, open this in a new tab: [link](https://kpilszak.github.io/candy-crush-react/)
+To run the project, open this in a new tab: <a href="https://kpilszak.github.io/candy-crush-react/">https://kpilszak.github.io/candy-crush-react/</a>

 ## Acknowledgments